-For example, I've been an agent at eXp Realty for just over two years (as of July 2019) and have acquired over 10,000 shares of EXPI stock for my production and attraction efforts.
-I sell roughly 50 homes annually ($15 million volume) and have been an ICON agent at eXp Realty both years I've been here.
+For example, I’ve been an agent at eXp Realty for just over two years (as of July 2019).
+In that time, I have acquired over 10,000 shares of EXPI stock for my production and attraction efforts.
+I sell roughly 50 homes annually ($15 million volume) and have been an ICON agent at eXp Realty both years I’ve been here.

 Agents that cap ($80,000 gross commission income) and pay an additional $5,000 in capped transaction fees (20 transactions at $250/transaction) each year are eligible to become ICON agents.

-Here in San Antonio, Texas, that is roughly 32 transactions per year.
-My average commission is around $7,000, so it takes 12 transactions to cap, then an additional 20 to become an ICON.
+Here in eXp Realty in San Antonio, Texas, that is roughly 32 transactions per year.
+My average commission is around $7,000.
+So it takes 12 transactions to cap, then an additional 20 to become an ICON.